paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

     /// The total size in bytes of all message payloads in the channel.
     /// Invariant: should be less or equal to `limit_used_bytes`.
     used_bytes: u32,
+    /// A head of the Message Queue Chain for this channel.
+Each link in this chain has a form:
+	/// `(prev_head, B, H(M))`, where
+	/// - `prev_head`: is the previous value of `mqc_head`.
+	/// - `B`: is the [relay-chain] block number in which a message was appended
+	/// - `H(M)`: is the hash of the message being appended.
+	/// This value is initialized to a special value that consists of all zeroes which indicates
+	/// that no messages were previously added.
+    mqc_head: Hash,
 }
 ```
 HRMP related storage layout